DataDog/documentation/content/en/coscreen/_index.md

 {{< img src="coscreen/collaborate.mp4" alt="Two cursors interact with a shared window at the same time." video="true" width=70% >}}

 You can see the mouse pointers of remote participants whenever they move their pointers over a shared window. **Everyone can click and type into any shared window**.
-If you click the _Edit_ button on the tab of a remote window, you can also draw on a shared window.
+If you click the _Draw_ button on the tab of a remote window, you can also draw on a shared window.

 ### Integrations